University-Clinic-of-Neuroradiology/python-bootcamp/DocForParticipants.md

 ## Jupyter notebook manipulations

-The initial web-page that you will see looks like a file browser (the *Jupyter Notebook dashboard*).
-Click on `notebooks`, and drill down until you find a file with the extension `.ipynb` that looks of interest, and click on that.
-This should open a new tab in your web browser (or JupyterLab window) with the notebook open, all ready to run.

 You will normally work by executing each *cell* bit by bit, and then editing it to do some more work.
 Useful shortcuts: